jacksonh1/findMM/README.md

 # findMM

-findMM will be a simple, python-based command line utility for identifying the multi-mapping transcripts and their connectivity to other transcripts in a reference transcriptome.
+findMM will be a simple, python-based command line utility for identifying the multi-mapping transcripts and their connectivity to other transcripts in a reference transcriptome fasta file.

 Requirements:
 - [bowtie](http://bowtie-bio.sourceforge.net/index.shtml)